There are very few divine promises in the Quran that are unconditional, direct, and mathematical in their certainty. This is one of them:

 What Is Shukr in Islam?

 True shukr requires all three.
-Complete gratitude — the kind that triggers Allah's promise of increase — is a whole-life practice.
+Saying Alhamdulillah while your heart is distracted is incomplete.
+Feeling grateful but never expressing it or acting on it is incomplete.
+Complete gratitude โ the kind that triggers Allah's promise of increase โ is a whole-life practice, not a mood.

 Three Things That Kill Gratitude

-1. Comparison with those above you: The Prophet ﷺ gave a precise prescription: "Look at those below you and do not look at those above you.
-This is more likely to prevent you from belittling Allah's blessings upon you." — (Bukhari and Muslim).
+1. Comparison with those above you: The Prophet ๏ทบ gave a precise prescription: "Look at those below you and do not look at those above you.
+This is more likely to prevent you from belittling Allah's blessings upon you." โ (Bukhari and Muslim).
 Gratitude collapses when your reference point is always someone with more.
+Social media has made this crisis permanent โ a continuous scroll of other people's highlight reels that makes your own life look insufficient by comparison.

 Comments